developer-zebra/developer-zebra-site/how_to_techdoc.md

 ## Document a NEW PRODUCT
-(example: Enterprise Browser 1.6)
+Example is based on creating "Enterprise Browser 1.6," a new version based on EB 1.5.

+1/31/18- Process modified for product-specific branches.

 ### I. Create a new BRANCH off the "develop" branch of developer-zebra-site repo

 	:::term
-	$ git checkout develop
+	$ git checkout eb-1.5

+In product folder ("enterprise-browser"), copy folder of prior version (1-5)

+Rename the copied folder to "1-6" (notice we use a **dash**, **NOT a dot**)

-	$ git checkout -b eb-1.6 develop ("eb-1.6" = new branch name off the "develop" branch)
+	$ git checkout -b eb-1.6 develop

+The "-b" creates a new branch, which is called "eb-1.6" and it's off the "develop" branch

 ### II.
 Create folder structure

+**Search and replace** "productversion: 1-5" with "productversion: 1-6" on all pages

+**Search and replace** "1-5" with "1-6" in all places.
+This updates menu links and other hard-wired references for the new version.

-In product folder ("enterprise-browser"), copy folder of prior version Rename the copied folder to "1-6" (separate digits with a **dash**, **NOT a dot**) Search and replace " 'productversion: 1-5' " with " 'productversion: 1-6' " on all pages Search and replace "1.5" with "1.6" in appropriate places (a manual replacement process is recommended; some search results will be "false positives")
+**Search and replace** "1.5" with "1.6" in appropriate places (a manual replacement process is recommended; some search results will be false positives, such as "In Enterprise Browser 1.5 and higher...").

+Add and commit these changes to git as the initial commit.
+This will allow you to revert to "square one" if anything goes haywire later.

 	:::term
 	$ git add . (stages all changed files for commit)